Does This Look Infected?: Composition

 The album is more aggressive, darker and heavier and has fewer elements of pop music than Sum 41's previous studio album, All Killer No Filler (2001) PopMatters writer Ethan Stewart described Does This Look Infected? stylistically as a "transitional record" between the pop-punk of All Killer No Filler and the heavy metal sound of Chuck, as well as "the band's most varied album".
 It includes both pop punk tracks, such as "Hyper-Insomnia-Para-Condrioid" and "The Hell Song" and melodic thrash metal songs such as "Still Waiting".
 Many songs incorporating elements of both genres, such as shouted vocals, breakdowns, harmonized guitars and riffs typical of thrash metal, as well as melodies indebted to pop punk and sometimes a more jovial tone.

 Critics have categorized the album as punk rock, pop punk, heavy metal and melodic hardcore.
 The album uses elements of hardcore punk, thrash metal, horror punk, hard rock and D-beat.
+Alternative Press consider it a "scene album".

 Ultimate Guitar editor Jorge Martins described the album, as well as its follow up, as "fantastic examples" of merging "pop punk with thrash, NWOBHM, and alt-metal" and the band in general as a band who "perfected the art of combining punk rock and metal".
 The song "Thanks for Nothing" also includes elements of hip hop.
 Although the album has been described as pop punk by some sources, Counterculture.co.uk considered it an album that shows Sum 41 abandoning the pop punk genre for a more standard punk rock style.
 Amy Sciarretto of ARTISTdirect wrote that Does This Look Infected? soldifies Sum 41 as "true punk stalwarts".
 The music on Does This Look Infected? has been compared to bands such as the Offspring, P.O.D., Metallica, Rancid, Iron Maiden, Judas Priest, Bad Religion, NOFX, Green Day and Blink-182.
+Additionally, the track "Mr. Amsterdam" has drawn comparisons to the music on the album Waking the Fallen by Avenged Sevenfold, which was released the following year.
+The track "Billy Spleen" has drawn comparisons to post-hardcore bands Fugazi and Quicksand.